-For impact studies, it is even more crucial to obtain a good representation of SL extreme values.
-Extreme SLs of the IBI-CCS_raw and IBI-CCS_corr simulations are thus validated against tide gauge (TG) records and IBI-ERAi.
-The GESLA (Global Extreme Sea Level Analysis GESLAv2) dataset provides high-frequency (at least hourly) TG data records (Woodworth et al., 2017).
-The selected TG stations have a temporal data coverage of no less than 75% over the 1993-2014 period and are marked with red dots in Fig. 1.
+IBI-CCS_raw and IBI-CCS_corr simulations are thus validated against tide gauge (TG) records and IBI-ERAi.
+The GESLA (Global Extreme Sea Level Analysis; GESLAv2) dataset provides high-frequency (at least hourly) TG data records (Woodworth et al., 2017).
+The selected TG stations have a temporal data coverage of no less than 75 % over the 1993-2014 period and are marked with red dots in Fig. 1.

 Extreme SLs are investigated here with the 99th percentile based on hourly averaged outputs of the IBI-CCS model.
-The GCM CNRM-CM6-1-HR did not produce sufficiently high frequency outputs to assess such SL extreme events.
+The GCM CNRM-CM6-1-HR did not produce sufficiently highfrequency outputs to assess such SL extreme events.
 In addition, CNRM-CM6-1-HR is not able to represent SL extremes properly, as they are highly related to tides, which are not represented in this model.
 Therefore, the explicit representation of processes such as tides is an important added value of the regional model.
-IBI-CCS and the IBIRYS reanalysis are based on the same configuration, including tide implementation, which has been validated in Levier et al., 2020 and Maraldi et al., 2013.
+IBI-CCS and the IBIRYS reanalysis are based on the same configuration, including tide implementation, which has been validated in Levier et al. (2020) and Maraldi et al. (2013).
 Therefore, here the comparison focuses on the validation of non-tidal residuals (where tides are filtered from the SL time series).
-During extreme SL events, non-tidal residuals are dominated by atmospheric/storm surges.
+During extreme SL events, non-tidal residuals are dominated by atmospheric surges.

-Figure 8 shows that the non-tidal residuals 99th percentile in IBI-CCS_raw and IBI-CCS_corr is properly represented in comparison to TG data.
-Both IBI-CCS_raw and IBI-CCS_corr show performances similar to, but slightly better than, those of the reference simulation IBI-ERAi.
-Indeed, the error at the different TG stations rarely exceeds 20% (Fig. 8c) and the RMSE do not exceed 5 cm.
-Errors found between IBI-CCS simulations and GESLA dataset are comparable to those of recent papers (Muis et al., 2020; Kirezci et al., 2020).
-The largest errors are found in the southern part of the domain, where the 99th percentile of non-tidal residuals are the smallest.
-In conclusion, thanks to the atmospheric surface pressure forcing and high frequency outputs of the RCM, the regional simulations appear to be able to model extreme SLs correctly.
-The model will be further validated on extreme SLs; for example, in terms of return period, in a follow-up study.
+Figure 8 shows that the non-tidal residuals' 99th percentile in IBI-CCS_raw and IBI-CCS_corr is properly represented in comparison to TG data.
+Both IBI-CCS_raw and IBI-CCS_corr show performance similar to, but slightly better than, that of the reference simulation (IBI-ERAi).
+Indeed, the error at the different TG stations rarely exceeds 20% (Fig. 8c) and the RMSE does not exceed 5 cm.
+Errors found between IBI-CCS simulations and the GESLA dataset are comparable to those of recent papers (Muis et al., 2020; Kirezci et al., 2020).
+The largest errors are found in the southern part of the domain, where the 99th percentile of non-tidal residuals is the smallest.
+In conclusion, thanks to the atmospheric surface pressure forcing and high-frequency outputs of the RCM, the regional simulations appear to be able to model extreme SLs correctly.
+The model will be further validated on extreme SLs, for example, in terms of return period, in a follow-up study.